Active Health Portland have a variety of both Full time and Part time General Practitioners available each day.

-Dr Margaret Garde arrived in Portland to commence work at what was then “Portland Medical Group” in Otway St in December 1984.
+Dr Garde arrived in Portland to commence work at what was then “Portland Medical Group” in Otway St in December 1984.
 Since then she has filled roles in Emergency Medicine, Hospital care, Family Planning, Public Health, Indigenous Health, Chronic Disease Management and more recently has achieved qualifications and experience in Medical Education.

 At Active Health she runs continuing education for all health staff and teaches the two medical students who are attached to the clinic.

 Dr Garde currently only see’s patients with the student doctors and helps with the overflow of patients while other doctors are on leave.
 She does not see patients regularly.

 Dr Deborah Carrington

 Dr Deborah Carrington graduated with honours from the University of Melbourne in 2008 and is a Fellow of the Royal Australian College of General Practitioners.
 In 2016, Deborah was awarded the Richard Gutch Medal for achieving the highest results in Victoria in the RACGP Fellowship Examinations.
 She holds a Diploma of Child Health from the University of Sydney and has completed studies with Australasian Lactation Courses.
 Deborah has now completed accreditation in Neuroprotective Developmental Care with Possums Education.
 Her areas of special interest are breastfeeding and other infant feeding support, unsettled babies, sleep issues, maternal mental health, tongue tie assessments and release.
 She is a mum of four children and loves supporting families as they navigate the challenges and joys of parenthood.